bibanon/android-development-codex/General/Linux.md

 ## Device List

 * [[TI-Nspire]] - Believe it or not, but the TI-Nspire has better native Linux support than most Androids.
 And a full keyboard and touchpad.
 Though it is a buildroot version.
 * [[HTC Dream/T-Mobile G1|HTC Dream]] - The very first Android device released, and the last to be released with a complete keyboard with number keys.
-The keyboard, the low price, and an obsolete build of Android 1.6, the G1 is a tantalizing target for porting Linux.
+The keyboard, the low price, and an obsolete build of Android 1.6, all make the G1 a tantalizing target for porting Linux.
 * [[Motorola Droid]] - A port was made, but not completed.
 * HTC Desire Z/G2 - No ports yet...
 * [[Motorola Photon 4G LTE]] - The last competent Android phone with a full keyboard.